 What happens after I submit the application?

-Small residential projects: 1–2 weeks
+Small residential projects: one to two weeks

-Medium residential projects: 3–6 weeks
+Medium residential projects: three to six weeks

-Commercial projects: 6–12 weeks
+Commercial projects: six to twelve weeks or longer

 Do I need a permit number before construction?

-Can I revise the application after submission?
+Can I modify or withdraw my building permission application after submission?

 Are inspections required after permit approval?

-Foundation
+Foundation inspections

-Framing
+Framing inspections

-Electrical, plumbing, and mechanical systems
+Electrical, plumbing, and mechanical inspections

-Final inspection
+Final inspection for Certificate of Occupancy

 What is the difference between a residential and commercial building permission application?